How to Play the Crossclimb Game

 Winning and sharing

 You win the moment the whole ladder is correct — the five middle rungs solved and ordered and both ends filled in.
-The board shows your finish time, how many hints you used, and your current daily streak; completing the daily puzzle keeps your streak alive.
+The board shows your finish time and how many hints you used.
+On the daily puzzle, completing it also keeps your streak alive and can place you on the daily leaderboard.
 A share button copies a compact, spoiler-free emoji summary of your result to the clipboard, so you can post it without revealing the answers.
+Unlimited puzzles use seed share links instead, so you can send someone the exact random ladder you just played.

 Strategy tips